luohaoliu/interview-question-practice/SQL_concept_review.md

 SELECT * FROM Orders WHERE OrderDate BETWEEN #01/07/1996# AND #31/07/1996#;

 SELECT * FROM Orders WHERE OrderDate BETWEEN '1996-07-01' AND '1996-07-31';

+SQL Aliases

+SQL aliases are used to give a table, or a column in a table, a temporary name.

+Aliases are often used to make column names more readable.

+An alias only exists for the duration of the query.

+SELECT column_name AS alias_name FROM table_name;